 May 6-26, 2019

-Our journey in a small group of professional and amateur adventure photographers or unique experience seekers alike will start in the Far East town of Vladivostok and take us through seven time zones with striking variety of ethnical cultures of a largely unknown territory of Russia till we reach its sparkling capital Moscow, home to twelve million people.
+Our journey in a small group of adventure photographers or unique experience seekers alike will start in the Far East town of Vladivostok and take us through seven time zones with striking variety of ethnical cultures of a largely unknown territory of Russia till we reach its sparkling capital Moscow.

 We want you to experience, explore, develop a feel for this unknown land and express yourself through your photography.
-That’s why our 21 days journey starts in Vladivostok, the town of grey squarely Soviet architecture and heavy stern monuments yet developing into a ‘Far East capital’ of the hipster culture attracting young energetic seekers of a brighter future from nearby villages and settlements.
+That’s why our 21 days journey starts in Vladivostok, the town of squarely Soviet architecture and stern monuments yet developing into a ‘Far East capital’ of the hipster culture attracting young energetic seekers of a brighter future from nearby villages and settlements.
 It boasts its own Mariinsky ballet and opera theatre, elaborate and elegant restaurants with a mix between eastern- and traditional cuisine, exhibitions and museums, local music bands and clubs.
 We’ll witness the Victory Day Parade, when old and young come to commemorate their ancestors lost in the WWII, each holding a portrait of their grandfathers.
-Touching and impressive as it is, we’ll leave the town the same evening to see another Russia, its villages, its struggles, its inhabitants and their lives.
+Touching and impressive as it is, we’ll leave Vladivostok in the evening of the Victory parade to see another Russia, its villages, inhabitants and their lives.

-Now we’ll stay in a hostel for a night in a settlement where there are no hotels nor restaurants, have long walks and talks with the locals, visit their homes, shop and cook for ourselves, submerge… Where our journey is going to bring us next?
+In the next place, we’ll stay overnight in a settlement where there are no hotels nor restaurants, have long walks and talks with the locals, some of whom we got to know over the years, visit their homes, this is the only evening that we shop and cook for ourselves because there are no restaurants.
+This settlement stood still in time and has given us so many beautiful images.
+Where is our journey going to bring us next?

-Then we’ll move on to the ‘Pearl of Siberia’, lake Baikal.
-This will be time to respite, absorb the breathtaking beauty of the nature, reflect on your travels, yet meet new people, find out about their lifestyles and experience Baikal hospitality, plunge into new adventures.
+Then we’ll move on to the ‘Pearl of Siberia’, Lake Baikal, considered the deepest lake in the world.
+We’ve explored both cities on each side of this lake, Ulan Ude and Irkutsk extensively and know all the villages and settlements in between.
+This will be time to rest, absorb the breathtaking beauty of the nature surrounding Lake Baikal, reflect on your travels, make day trips by car and meet new people, find out about their life and experience Baikal hospitality, plunge into new adventures.
 It’s an energising point for more unexpected to come.

-Big towns with their splendour, small villages with their struggles.
+Big towns with their splendour, small villages.
 The road will bring us to areas, where cultures and religions mixed and twisted, merged yet kept their identity, to places with astonishingly beautiful architecture and historical monuments, so different but harmonious.

-Small group - Maximum 8 Guests / Participants
+Small group - Maximum 10 Guests / Participants, min 3 participants.

 Experience | Difficulty